dflox/TimelyTask/README.md

 TimelyTask is a Scala-based application designed to help users manage their tasks and schedules efficiently.
 The application provides a terminal-based user interface (TUI) for viewing and organizing tasks within a calendar format.

+This is an educational project for the Software Engineering module at HTWG Konstanz written in Scala.

 ## Features

 - **Task Management**: Add, edit, and delete tasks. (not fully implemented yet)